 You can also get the consent form and information sheet on the Queensland Government website.

-Adolescents who don’t go to school can also get free vaccines, for example those being home schooled.
-They should get vaccinated in the same year vaccines are given through the school program.
+If your child is home schooled or doesn’t go to a mainstream school, they can still get free vaccines.
+They should be vaccinated in the same academic year the vaccines are given through the school program.

 If your child isn't vaccinated at school

-If your child misses a vaccine, there are places they can go to catch up.
+If your child misses a vaccine, there are places they can go to catch up, including:

-Note, the vaccines are free, but there may be a consultation fee for the visit.
+The vaccines are free, but there may be a consultation fee.

 Catch ups